 Carpenter Ants: They do not consume wood, but they can often take advantage of weak wood, rotten wood, or wood already damaged by some other pests.
 These creatures move inside some hollow or damaged wood pieces and keep depositing the harvested wood shavings out of the wood structure they are targeting.
 You may find ants of different sizes moving around the shaved wood structures at your premises.

 Long-Horned Beetles: Here comes another insect that is widely linked to firewood.
-When the wood starts aging, the beetle larvae present inside begin moving out of the structure.
+When the wood starts aging, the beetle larvae begin moving out of the structure.
 These creatures can be recognized from their large-sized antennae, which are usually longer than the rest of their body.
 The appearance of these insects varies; however, at most locations, you may find them with white and black markings on the entire shell.
 These insects leave massive dust behind due to their wood destruction activities.

-If you find any of these insects at your property, it is better to call Horn Pest Management Company professionals to avail immediate solutions for the infestation.
+If you find any of these insects on your property, it is better to call Horn Pest Management Company professionals to avail immediate solutions for the infestation.
 Experts can assist you with timely inspection and remedy to save your property.